 The GP will read the report then decide whether or not they consider you medically fit to drive the classes or endorsements that you wish to apply for or renew.

-If the GP signs the medical certificate confirming you are fit to drive, you can continue with your driver licensing application.
+If the GP gives you a medical certificate confirming you are fit to drive, you can continue with your driver licensing application.

 If you want more information, you could: